 - How to Easily Build Cabinet Doors

 If you’ve been following along, you know last month I updated our awful basement laundry room for only $100 as part of the $100 Room Challenge.
 This challenge always tests my creativity.
 You can see the colorful farmhouse laundry room reveal here.

 A budget of only $100 means you do not have a lot of money for each project.
 I wanted to accomplish a lot in this room (new flooring, new paint, stackable laundry basket storage, new cabinet doors, shelving, tile and more) so I had to get creative.

 I found a way to build cabinet doors for only $2 a piece by using inexpensive wood and beadboard I had leftover from our closet sliding barn doors.
 And would you believe it was easily done with just a few tools?

 What Tools Do You Need for Easy DIY Cabinet Doors?

 To build our DIY shaker cabinet doors, I used some of my favorite beginner woodworking tools:

 This may seem like a lot, but if you want to get into woodworking, these would be the tools I would recommend starting with.
 And I share all my tips for how to build a woodshop on a budget so you can get started without breaking the bank.

-Because I was on a budget, I used 1×3 furring strips to make my cabinet doors.
+Because I was on a tight budget, I used 1×3 furring strips to make my cabinet doors.
 They would not be my first choice for a room that was being used more often (like a kitchen).
-However, it’s perfect for my laundry room.
+However, they were perfect for my laundry room.

 How to Easily Build Cabinet Doors